thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Message Headers.md

 | 4     | payload size | uint32_t  | Number of bytes in payload.
 The current maximum number of bytes ([`MAX_SIZE`](https://github.com/dashpay/dash/blob/c31ba8ba4c07e72620bd71753f2103ca103bb1c2/src/serialize.h#L26)) allowed in the payload by Dash Core is 32 MiB---messages with a payload size larger than this will be dropped or rejected.
 | 4     | checksum     | char[4]   | *Added in protocol version 209.* <br><br>First 4 bytes of SHA256(SHA256(payload)) in internal byte order.<br /><br /> If payload is empty, as in `verack` and `getaddr` messages, the checksum is always 0x5df6e0e2 (SHA256(SHA256(<empty string>))).

-The following example is an annotated hex dump of a mainnet message header from a `verack` message which has no payload.
+The following example is an annotated hex dump of a <<glossary:mainnet>> message header from a `verack` message which has no payload.

 ``` text
 bf0c6bbd ...................
 Start string: Mainnet